 Digital rendering of four glowing white spheres of different sizes against a black background with a textured, patterned surface beneath.

 My work in tech has moved across a lot of different contexts.
 I wanted to be challenged, to sit in the tension between the technical and the theoretical, the immediate and the abstract.
-But what drove me between those spaces was never just the work itself.
-It was always the question underneath.

 SOLERA